hungthai1401/resume/example/README.md

 - **PHP**: Advanced - Extensive experience with Laravel framework, proficient in building backend systems and APIs.
 - **JavaScript (Vue.js)**: Advanced - Strong skills in creating interactive, responsive frontend applications using Vue.js.
+- **Golang**: Intermediate - Proficient in building CLI tools to support project workflows and developing simple, efficient APIs.
+- **Flutter**: Intermediate - Experience in building cross-platform mobile applications with Flutter for Android and iOS.
 - **Database (MySQL)**: Intermediate - Well-versed in designing and optimizing relational databases, handling complex queries and data models.
-- **Docker/Kubernetes**: Intermediate - Proficient in containerizing applications and managing deployments with Kubernetes.
-- **CI/CD Pipelines**: Intermediate - Experienced in designing and implementing CI/CD pipelines using Jenkins to automate testing, building, and deployment processes.
 - **Testing Integration**: Intermediate - Integrated unit, integration, and end-to-end tests into CI/CD pipelines to ensure high-quality code with every release.
 - **Version Control**: Advanced - Strong command of Git for version control, branching, and merging workflows to manage project code efficiently.
+- **DevOps**:
+  - Proficient in containerizing applications and managing deployments with Kubernetes.
+  - Proficient in setting up CI/CD pipelines, monitoring system performance, and managing deployments.
+- **Monitoring & Logging**: Intermediate - Experience with monitoring tools such as ELK stack for system performance and issue detection.
 - **English**:
   - **Reading & Writing**: Proficient in reading books and technical documentation in English, as well as writing technical content and reports.
   - **Listening & Speaking**: